Teach Me

 Causes of nursemaid’s elbow

-“Nursemaid’s elbow most commonly occurs when a child is pulled by the arm,” Dr. Lane said.
+“Nursemaid’s elbow most commonly occurs when a young child is pulled by the arm,” Dr. Lane said.
 “Because the ligament is weaker in young children, it takes very little force to pull the joints of the elbow.”

 Nursemaid’s elbow can occur when: